2025 (Current Year) Faculty Courses School of Engineering Department of Mechanical Engineering Graduate major in Mechanical Engineering

 実務経験と講義内容との関連 (又は実践的教育内容)

-In this lecture, practical knowledge on space engineering is provided by lecturers who have experiences about research and development of versatile space satellites in JAXA.
+In this lecture, practical knowledge on space engineering is provided by lecturers who have experience in research and development of versatile space satellites at JAXA.

 Keywords

-Space Mission, Space System, Space Development, Space Utilization
+Space Missions, Space Systems, Space Development, Space Utilization

 Competencies